user-grinch/Cheat-Menu/README.md

 ### Clothes
 Haven't found any tutorials for this yet.
 But CheatMenu loads cloth entries from *CheatMenu\clothes\\(CategoryName)\* directory in **jpg** format.<br/>
 **Name format: body_part$model_name$texture_name**.<br/>
-*After adding clothes in the game adding them like this should work?*

 ### Player Skins (Recommended)
 *If you just want more player skins without much hassel use this*